When you think of grilling there are some preconceptions that are wrong in many ways.

 Griddles are made up of a thick metal surface made of stainless steel which needs to be oiled or greased to prevent food from sticking.

-Where the griddle becomes a powerful tool is in the ability to have targetted heat zones powered on or off at specific times or during busy periods.
+Where the griddle becomes a powerful tool is in the ability to have targeted heat zones powered on or off at specific times or during busy periods.

 The heat retention properties of the metal cooking surface also means that you can keep food warm without burning should you want to pre-prepare specific dishes or foodstuffs.